Erta

-Erta is a ski run on Piz de Plaies mountain in Kronplatz (Plan de Corones), Italy.
-It is used for men's Europa Cup slalom contests and since 2017 as the women's World Cup giant slalom course.
-With average incline at 32% and minimum incline at 22%, this course is considered as the most demanding giant slalom in Women's World Cup circuit.
+Erta is a women's World Cup giant slalom ski course on Piz de Plaies mountain in Kronplatz (Plan de Corones), Italy.

+It is also used for men's Europa Cup slalom contests and With average incline at 40%, this course is considered as the most demanding giant slalom in Women's World Cup circuit.

+American ski legend Mikaela Shiffrin won record three women's giant slaloms on this course.